Leading The Way: Adult ADHD Guidelines

 Download Slides

-Dr. Peter Jensen, founder of The REACH Institute, is the director of a coalition of organizations that are developing adult ADHD diagnosis and treatment guidelines for use in the United States, a joint effort of CHADD and APSARD.
+Dr. Peter Jensen, founder and Board Chair of the REACH Institute, is the director of a coalition of national organizations that are developing adult ADHD diagnosis and treatment guidelines for use in the United States, a joint effort of CHADD and APSARD.

 For more information on the development of adult guidelines, read The Quest for Clinical Practice Guidelines for ADHD in Adults.